Decay estimates for Beam equations with potentials in dimension three: Introduction and main results

 where

-Obviously, the negative eigenvalues of the spectrum of $H$ cause exponential growth of $u_d$ defined in (\ref{solution-ud}) as $t$ becomes large.
-Hence, we need to project away from the part of eigenvalues, and focus on decay estimates for the continuous part $u_c(t,x)$.
-In particular, we notice that the absence of positive eigenvalue of $H$ has been an indispensable assumption for dispersive estimates, see Subsection \ref{more-backgrpund} below for more comments on the positive eigenvalues of $H$.
+Obviously, the negative eigenvalues of the spectrum of $H$ results in the exponential growth of $u_d(t,x)$ defined in (\ref{solution-ud}) as $t$ becomes large.
+Hence we need to remove the discrete part due to the existences of negative eigenvalues, and then focus on decay estimates for the continuous spectrum part $u_c(t,x)$.
+In particular, we notice that the absence of positive eigenvalue of $H$ has been an indispensable assumption in deriving of dispersive estimates, see Subsection \ref{more-backgrpund} for more comments on the positive eigenvalues of $H$.

-In this paper, we are devoted to establishing the time decay bounds of the solution (\ref{solution-uc}) with decaying assumptions on the potential $V$ in dimension three.
-In order to establish the dispersive bounds of the solution operators, we first need to deduce the asymptotic expansions of the resolvent $R_V(\lambda^4)$ for $\lambda$ near zero in the presence of resonances or eigenvalue, then using the Stone's formula, Littlewood-Paley method and oscillatory integral theory to establish the desired time decay bounds.
+In this paper, we are devoted to establishing the time decay bounds of the solution (\ref{solution-uc}) with certain decay conditions of potential $V$ in dimension three.
+For this purpose, we first study the asymptotic expansions of the resolvent $R_V(\lambda^4)$ for $\lambda$ near zero in the presence of resonances or eigenvalue, and then establish the desired time decay bounds by using Stone's formula, Littlewood-Paley method and oscillation integral theory.